NeuroNexa/test/README.md

 The hardware executables are written to `rl_sar/cmake_build/bin/`.
 Use `./build.sh -c` to remove the build directory.

-The slave Jetson also needs the ROS 2 packages that expose the CAN-FD router node and the Titati system service interfaces (run once after every clean build):
+Both Jetsons need the ROS 2 packages that expose the CAN-FD router node and the Titati system service interfaces (run once after every clean build when ROS 2 is available on the machine):

 ```bash
 source /opt/ros/humble/setup.bash